ISUgenomics/Zengyi-2021-ScheffersomycesStipitis/Notebook_Maryam/00-RawData.md

 * Nova

-Csiva has downloaded the raw data as a tar file to `` I tried :
+Siva has downloaded the raw data as a tar file.
+I tried :

 ```bash